-Fairy Creek Falls Trail is an easy hike to a beautiful, cascading waterfall that you can complete in just one to two hours.
+Fairy Creek Falls Trail is an easy hike to a beautiful, cascading waterfall that starts at the Fernie Visitor Information Centre.

-The single-track trail begins on the east side of Fernie Visitor Information Centre and is well marked.
+Whether you’re staying in Fernie, or just passing through, you should plan to spend 1-2 hours hiking or snowshoeing to Fairy Creek Falls.
+The well-marked trail is short, easy, and rewarding.
+Begin your adventure on the single-track trail on the east side of Fernie Visitor Information Centre.
 Start on “Dairy Run” and follow the signs to Fairy Creek Falls.
 As you traverse the lower slopes of Mount Proctor, you travel through mixed forest and slowly gain elevation.

 After the initial climb and a few switchbacks, the trail levels off.
 At a meadow, the views open up offering nice views of Mount Fernie and neighboring peaks.
 From here, the trail goes along the creek (listen for it on your left), tricking you into thinking the falls are super close, but they are further ahead and around to the right.